Jonas-D-M/Webproject-recorder/README.md

 # Research Project Action
-This action creates showcase assets inside your repository based on the type of website (static HTML or with the help of framework).
+This action records a video of your website (static HTML or with the help of a Javascript framework) and puts it in the showcase folder.
+Ready for you to access it and use it.

 ## Features
 - Create or append readme with screenshots of components